 The UK Intellectual Property Office (UKIPO) has cooperation relationships with a number of Chinese government agencies working on IP.
 The UKIPO and China’s State Intellectual Property Office (SIPO) signed a cooperation agreement in 1996 covering patents and designs.
 The UKIPO signed a framework for cooperation on trade marks with China’s State Administration for Industry & Commerce (SAIC) in 2009, and has operated a formal programme for cooperation with the National Copyright Administration of China (NCAC) since 2010.

 In addition, the UKIPO works with other UK Government partners and China’s State Council Information Office to hold regular UK-China Internet Forums.
 These events look specifically at issues which both China and the UK face in managing copyright on the internet, including peer-to-peer file sharing and live streaming of sporting events.

-Since December 2011 the UKIPO has based an attaché in the British Embassy in Beijing, working with representatives from UKTI and the FCO.
+Since December 2011 the UKIPO has based an attaché in the British Embassy in Beijing, working with representatives from UKTI and the FCDO.
 The position is central to the government’s plans to enhance trade relations and to support IP and innovation-led businesses abroad.

 The British Embassy Beijing and the UKIPO provide a number of factsheets and newsletters on IP in China.

 We publish an ad-hoc newsletter to inform UK stakeholders of recent developments in the Chinese IP environment.
 The content is collected from publically available sources, where information is often available in Chinese only.
 To be added to/removed from the distribution list or to receive past editions please contact Leo Zhuang.